 The great thing about this approach to healthcare is that it can help you figure out exactly how to live a healthy lifestyle customised to your body’s needs.
 From a nutrition and diet perspective, 3×4 can help you pinpoint what diet you should be following to reach your ideal weight.
 For example, my test results showed that I have what is known as the ‘buffet’ gene as well as the ‘snacking’ gene meaning I struggle to register when I am full and I have a need to eat more often (lucky me!), so when it comes to weight loss or maintaining my weight I need to be aware of these factors.
 The test also gives you feedback on your weight gain and weight loss resistance, helping you understand if there’s a genetic reason behind why you just can’t seem to shift those extra kilograms.

 On the exercise and fitness front, 3×4 is able to help you optimise sports performance pinpoint which types of exercise you should be doing to build muscle, lose weight, or reach whatever fitness goal you have set for yourself.
 My test results showed that I have a genetic makeup that allows for high power and high endurance during exercise so things like high-intensity interval training, or endurance sports are best for me.
-However, the test also showed that I have a high risk for soft tissue sports related injuries so it’s not recommended that I participate in more than 2 or 3 high-intensity sports activities a week.
+However, the test also showed that I have a high risk for soft tissue sports-related injuries so it’s not recommended that I participate in more than 2 or 3 high-intensity sports activities a week.
 Interestingly, I also discovered that the way my body burns energy from exercise isn’t super efficient so in terms of weight loss, diet is more effective than exercise in this regard.

 One of the biggest benefits for me doing this test was dealing with chronic cold sores.
 For 3 years now I’ve been getting a cold sore every month (I know right, hell!) and for a while now I’ve been convinced it was linked to the contraceptive pill.
 I let it go on this long because I was told by many doctors that there is no link between cold sores and the pill (even after I found hundreds of people online convinced of the same issue!).
 I was given herpes medication (oh joy!) and basically told to accept my fate.
-As it turns out I’m not crazy, my genetic test results revealed that my body isn’t the best at breaking down estrogen or maintaining what is called a ‘favourable estrogen metabolism’ meaning things like the contraceptive pill aren’t the best for me and could, in fact, cause immune responses like, ahem, cold sores.
+As it turns out I’m not crazy, my genetic test results revealed that my body isn’t the best at breaking down oestrogen or maintaining what is called a ‘favourable oestrogen metabolism’ meaning things like the contraceptive pill aren’t the best for me and could, in fact, cause immune responses like, ahem, cold sores.
 Since getting my results three months ago I’ve ditched the pill and haven’t had a cold sore breakout since.
 This was a real hallelujah moment for me and taking this step to ditch the pill was key in helping my body break down excess sex hormones and prevent cancer in the long term.

 Helping 3×4 clients figure out what they should be eating isn’t just about weight loss, the test can also give you the information you need to treat pre-existing conditions as well as prevent ones you may be predisposed to.
 Another hallelujah moment for me during this process was dealing with psoriasis.
 I have been struggling with scalp psoriasis for many years and while I’ve found things that have helped to ease my symptoms temporarily, I’ve never been able to treat it super effectively.
 My test results showed that my body isn’t the best at handling inflammation which can be exasperated by common dietary irritants such as dairy, soy, or gluten.
 Leaving this unchecked can lead to chronic inflammation and result in underlying conditions like eczema, psoriasis, IBS, and other diseases.
+SIFO may be the root cause of IBS symptoms.
 Hopefully now, with this knowledge and dietary guidelines from my nutritionist at 3×4 I will be able to tackle the problem head one (excuse the pun) and treat the cause of my condition rather than the symptom, my irritated scalp.